svenvc/zinc/repository/Zinc-Character-Encoding-Core.package/ZnByteStringBecameWideString.class/README.md

-I am ZnByteStringBecameWideString, a Notification signalled to indicate that some byteString was changed to a wideString.
+I am ZnByteStringBecameWideString, a resumable Error signalled to indicate that some byteString was changed to a wideString.

 Used by ZnUTF8Encoder>>#readInto:startingAt:count:fromStream: to avoid a #becomeForward: when a ByteString automagically changes into a WideString.